 - Bachelor of Social Work (BSW)

-The formal requirements for graduation with a bachelor’s degree are the following:
+The formal requirements for graduation with a bachelor’s degree through the traditional program are the following:

-- A minimum grade-point average (GPA) of 2.0.
-This GPA is required in all courses taken and in all courses within the major, unless specified by the department.
+- A minimum cumulative grade point average (GPA) of 2.00.The cumulative GPA is calculated on the basis of all courses taken at Trinity.
+A GPA of 2.00 is also required for all courses within the major, unless otherwise specified by the department.
 Please refer to the department’s section of the catalog for program requirements.

 All students wishing to earn a degree from Trinity must complete a graduation application the semester prior to their graduation.
 Graduation applications are available from the Registrar’s Office and online.
 Students seeking to graduate must submit an application even if they do not plan to participate in commencement ceremonies.